 The Community Development Advisory Committee’s

 (CDAC) purpose is assist Council and staff with strategic direction related to the areas of responsibility within the Community Development Department.
-The Department is led by General Manager John Norton and is comprised of the following areas:
+The Department is comprised of the following areas:

 - Economic Development Services, Director Stuart McFadden

 - Building Development Services, Director and Chief Building Official Paul Lacina

 "CKPlan2035" contains strategic goals approved by Council.
 Each year the Community Development Department undertakes a review of its own work to ensure that its own direction and goals are in alignment with CKPlan2035.
 This Committee will provide input into this strategic direction and goals.

 - Seven members (three elected Councillors and four members of the general public appointed by Council).